 Promoting the party

 Part of Stand up for Labour's policy is to promote the event as much as possible to get the party name out on posters in shop windows and on local websites.
 Publicity is written following Labour Party design and it gives the party a visual presence outside election campaigns.

 If you are interested in holding a Stand up for Labour event, we can supply the comedians and the promotional material and help with technical issues.
-We will also consult you on which political or guest speakers you would like and on the suitability of venues.
+We will also consult you on which political or guest speakers you would like and on what is a suitable venue.

 Pushing for ticket sales

 In order to ensure that the local Labour Party group will make as much effort in ensuring the event is a success, we are now asking the local Labour group to pay a deposit.
-To be successful, an event needs CLPs/groups to promote the event among members through a number of emails and also put up posters and hands out flyers.
+In order for an event to be successful, it needs to be promoted among members through a number of emails and posters and flyers should also be distributed.

 Stand up for Labour is here to help CLPs with any advice on what can be done to attract more people and we also work hard on social networks and through our own contacts to get the word out about the event.
 Other than the cost of expenses for the comedians, the promotional material and a (voluntary) donation to Stand up for Labour, all the profits from the event go to them.

 If you are a comedian and you would like to be considered for a spot, we are happy to give you stage time as long as you have passed the Eddie Izzard test of a comedian (100 gigs) and have material that is suitable for a family audience.
 This is not like a standard comedy club so we are looking for comics who do not use material that will offend an educated audience.